Young Adult Mental Health & Substance Abuse Treatment Centers

 How to Cope with the Sunday Scaries

 You may not know it has a name, but you’ve probably experienced it—that creeping sense of dread that comes over you on Sunday night, as the prospect of going back to school or work looms closer.
-It’s called the Sunday scaries, and new research shows that the pandemic has made it even worse, particularly for young adults.
+It’s called the Sunday scaries, and young adults are more prone to it than other age groups, according to a new survey.

-The stress of keeping themselves and others safe and staying on top of constantly changing COVID guidelines—while still trying to do their best, whether at college or in the workplace—is taking a toll on young people.
-For some, working or studying remotely is especially challenging; for others, being in the office or a classroom is more frightening.
-Either way, arriving at the end of the weekend magnifies these feelings of anxiety.
+Uncertainty and fear around world events, plus the internal stress of trying to do their best at college or in the workplace, takes a toll on young people.
+And arriving at the end of the weekend magnifies these feelings of anxiety.

 What Are the Sunday Scaries and Who Gets Them?